Simre1/lambdasound/README.md

 - [ ] Specific durations (quarter notes, eigth notes, settable BPM)
 - [ ] More Semitones
 - [ ] Better caching

+## Contributing

+Feel free to try out this library and add additional functionality.
+I am especially interested in things from the _Wanted Features_ list.